 Malta Towns & Villages

-Malta and the island of Gozo are well known as a great destination for holidays, known to be very safe and enjoyable, with a rich cultural background, fantastic weather conditions and surrounded by the unique blue Mediterranean.
-MALTA and GOZO have a wealth of historic attractions and are famous for their ancient history, with some colossal and well-preserved stone Temples from prehistoric times, some of these being dated older than the Pyramids of Egypt.
-But their fame is also due to the Two Great Sieges, one in 1565 when the Turkish Empire with all its might could not conquer little Malta, and the other momentous event being the II World war (1939 -1942) when Malta's successful stand-off against the aggressive and fearful airplane attacks, contributing in a massive way towards the final armistice, with Malta's people besieged, hungry but proudly helping the Allies to victory.
+Malta and Gozo are famous for their ancient history, actually predating history due to the evidence of some colossal and well-preserved stone Temples from prehistoric times, some of these being dated older than the Pyramids of Egypt.
+But their fame is also due to the Two Great Sieges, one in 1565 when the Turkish Empire with all its might could not conquer little Malta, with its tall bastions, the brave Knights of St John and the local people whose support and determination were crucial; the other momentous event being the Second World war (1939 -1942) when Malta's successful stand-off against the aggressive and fearful airplane attacks, contributing in a massive way towards the final armistice, with Malta's people besieged, hungry but proudly helping the Allies to victory.

 Malta was governed over the century by several powers including the Romans, the Byzantines, the Angevins, the Castillians, the Arabs, the Normans, the Kingdom of the two Sicilies, the Knights of Saint John of Jerusalem, the Napoleonic French, the British.
 Independence within the British Commonwealth came on 21st September 1964.
 Malta was declared a Republic on 13th December 1973, but British influence is still very evident.
 English is registered as an official language together with its native Maltese.
 In May 2004 Malta joined the European Union, another important date in its long and chequered history.